axolotl-ai-cloud/axolotl/docs/cli.md

 --dataset=/data/GPTeacher/Instruct,gpteacher --dataset=/data/GPTeacher/Roleplay,gpteacher
 ```

-For completeness this is what the ``config.yaml`` setting would look like:
+For completeness, this is what the ``config.yaml`` setting would look like this:

 ```yaml
 ---